mdmunoz/mdmunoz.github.io/_posts/2024-05-03-some-philosophy-lessons-from-software-engineering.markdown

 - There are unlimited concepts adequate to the evidence.

-- The simplest explanation is rarely useful or correct.
+- The simplest explanation is rarely useful or instructive.